 Final Verdict

-Shortlist it if your current process is fragmented across procurement portals, spreadsheets, and CRM handoffs, and if award history plus agency research are central to qualification.
-Keep looking if you need the platform itself to run capture management.
+Shortlist it if your current process is fragmented across procurement portals, spreadsheets, and CRM handoffs, and if award history and agency research are central to qualification.
+Keep looking if you need the platform to run capture management.
 One specific lens: don’t stop at search results.
 Make HigherGov show your actual target agencies, the source records behind them, and exactly how a pursuit moves from discovery into your CRM without manual cleanup.